What is a Washington Advance Directive?

 Whether your Washington Advance Directive is being generated as part of a forward-looking plan or made as a result of a recent change in your health, notarization and/or witnesses are strongly encouraged for protecting your document if its legitimacy is questioned.
 That said, Health Care Directives in the form of a Living Will are not valid during pregnancy in Washington.

 Making an Advance Directive is usually easy to do, but you or your agent(s) could need advice.
 Hiring a legal professional to provide feedback on your Washington Advance Directive can be time-intensive and fairly costly.
-An easier and more cost-effective route is to request help from the On Call network of attorneys.
+An easier and more cost-effective route is to request help from the Rocket Lawyer attorney network.
 When you sign up for a Premium membership, you can get your documents reviewed or ask any legal questions.
 As always, Rocket Lawyer will be by your side.

 The fees associated with hiring and working with a lawyer to write an Advance Directive might be between $200 and $1,000.
 When using Rocket Lawyer, you are not just filling out an Advance Directive template.
 In case you ever require support from a lawyer, your Premium membership provides up to a 40% discount when you hire an attorney.